Hanapina/AnimeIndex/README.md

 ## Disclaimer
 You may use this however you want to but it would be great if you could credit me if you decide to fork this and use modify it.

 The whole project is zipped in a file and you can import it via netbeans if you feel like it.
-However, the original folder listed only contains the jar file.